rust-lang/rfcs/text/0000-liballoc.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-Did I miss something in [PR #51569] that makes `alloc` not a subset of `std`?
+* Did I miss something in [PR #51569] that makes `alloc` not a subset of `std`?
   A double-check from someone else would be appreciated.

+* Should the crate be renamed before stabilization?
+  It doesn’t have exclusivity for memory-allocation-related APIs, since the `core::alloc` module exists.
+  What really characterizes it is the assumption that a global allocator is available.
+  The name `global_alloc` was proposed.
+  (Although the crate doesn’t only contain the global allocator itself.)